The details

 Transportation: Included from the moment you land in Cusco until the day you leave.

 Equipment: Everything’s included.
-Eureka Timberline tent for the 2 nights we are camping; sleeping bag, air mattress, pillow, duffel bag, rain cover, trekking poles, rain poncho.
+We’ve got your covered with: duffel bag, rain cover, trekking poles, and rain poncho.

 -